ualbertabiomed/exoskeleton/README.md

 #### Clone exoskeleton repo
 Clone the exoskeleton repository to your computer (see other section…)

+##### Possible issues:
-- Possible issues: anti-virus blocks cygwin bash commands (mkdir, rm, cd , etc).
+- Anti-virus blocks cygwin bash commands (mkdir, rm, cd , etc).
 Permission denied errors can be fixed if the user disables anti-virus for cygwin.
+- If you get an error message when performing a `make upload` command (saying something about being unable to configure the port) then try opening the Arduino IDE and then compile and upload a blank sketch (with just an empty setup and loop) before you try ‘make upload’ again.
+Something about uploading a sketch using the Arduino IDE seems to help windows find the port in the future...

 ### MacOS
 **Pre - requisites:** basic knowledge of terminal and navigating macOS file system